Open Internet Policy

 How does Life Wireless manage congestion with respect to its Broadband Services?

-Life Wireless, through its Underlying Carriers, which own and operate the networks Life Wireless uses to provide service, strives to provide a high-quality Internet experience for all of our customers.
+Life Wireless, through its Underlying Carriers, strives to provide a high-quality Internet experience for all of our customers.
 Like the other networks that make up the Internet, the networks of our Underlying Carriers are shared networks, which means that the transmission links and other network resources used to provide Broadband Services are shared among Life Wireless subscribers and other users of our Underlying Carriers’ networks.
 Our Underlying Carriers manage their networks for the benefit of all users based on a variety of factors and their technical expertise.
-Nonetheless, temporary congestion may occur when a large number of customers in a concentrated area access the networks at the same time or when some customers consume a very large amount of network capacity during busy periods, such as at stadium events, during peak usage times, or during planned network maintenance.
+Nonetheless, temporary congestion may occur when a large number of customers in a concentrated area access the networks at the same time, such as at stadium events, or during planned network maintenance.

 Congestion-Based Data Management.
 During periods of congestion, our Underlying Carriers may use Congestion-Based Data Management to manage their networks.
 With Congestion-Based Data Management, customers with unlimited data plans may experience reduced data speeds and increased latency as compared to other customers using the same cell site.
 However, even when subject to this congestion management practice, the amount of data these customers may use will never be limited and they will never be subject to data overage charges.
 Reduced speeds and increased latency may cause websites to load more slowly or affect the performance of data-heavy activities such as video streaming or interactive gaming.
 Customers subject to Congestion-Based Data Management will experience reduced speeds and increased latency only when they use data at a cell site experiencing network congestion at the same moment.
 As soon as the congestion at the cell site abates, or if the customer’s session migrates to an uncongested cell site, speed and latency will return to normal.
 In addition, this network management practice adjusts dynamically to address the amount of congestion, which can start and stop over a very short time period (often measured in fractions of a second), further minimizing any customer impact.
 Because the amount of congestion at a cell site can vary significantly, the performance impact for affected unlimited data plan customers may also vary significantly, but such impact will last only as long as the site is congested.